blaze/blaze/docs/source/datashape.rst

 Overview
 ~~~~~~~~

-Just like in traditional NumPy the preferred method of implementing
+Just like in traditional NumPy, the preferred method of implementing
 generic vector operators is through ad-hoc polymorphism.
 Numpy's style
 of ad-hoc polymorphism allows ufunc objects to have different behaviors
 when "viewed" at different types.
 The runtime system then chooses an